themrleon/realtek-8851bu/README.md

 <br/>

 # Compiled Raspberry Pi Driver
-Since compiling this driver on the Raspbery Pi takes around ~8h (overclocked at 800Mhz), I am providing the final compiled driver for download too
+Since compiling this driver on the Raspbery Pi takes around ~8h (overclocked at 800Mhz), I am providing the compiled driver for download too